FOR THIS CHALLENGE WE ARE ASKING THE QUESTION:

 - Host implementation within your company.
 As the Ideas phase concludes, we’ll be looking for organizations to support our innovations by internally prototyping and testing them.
 If this is of interest, please email us at firstname.lastname@example.org

 - Share the Challenge within your company or other networks.
 Let your friends, co-workers, or loved ones know about the Challenge and encourage them to get involved.

 PRIZES AND INCENTIVES

-A total of $40,000 in Implementation Grants will be distributed to participants who have submitted or helped to refine Top Ideas.
-That funding is intended to help them deepen and improve the experiences and expressions of gratitude within their organization.
+A total of $40,000 in Implementation Grants will be distributed to organizations or participants who have submitted or helped to refine Top Ideas.
+That funding is intended to aid them in deepening and improving the experiences and expressions of gratitude within their organization.